Albert-L-Phan/EpilepsyAdmissions/README.md

 ![image](https://user-images.githubusercontent.com/78997343/208291392-b0bd9e70-988e-4cf9-a45f-e1799544b668.png)
 Here, Williamstown Hospital and Western Hospital have less hospital resources than Royal Melbourne Hospital (RMH), thus appear lower on the Hasse Diagram.
 While the Alfred and St Vincent's Hospital have the same number of resources as RMH, they appear lower because they are further away from the centre of the Melbourne LGA compared to RMH.

+## Shiny App
+Here is the link to the shiny app: https://gntem3.shinyapps.io/epilepsyadmissions/